 An emphasis in Western's Counseling Program is to learn while doing - the practicum and internship experience.
-During the program each student will complete one semester of practicum and a minimum of three semesters of internship.
-Students are encouraged to seek experience at two different sites.
+During the program each student will complete one semester of practicum and a minimum of three semesters of internship at a minimum of two different sites.
 Each clinical experience offers opportunities for the student to apply their classroom learning to the practical world of actual counseling.
 Students may intern at any Western Seminary approved site, as long as the student has not been a client of that counseling agency within the two years prior to the start of the practicum/internship experience and the site supervisor has never provided counseling/therapy to the student at any time.